dbrll/ra-utils/README.md

 # ra-utils

-Unix-like general purpose spectral processing utilities.
+Unix-like general purpose spectral and rtlsdr processing utilities.
 Those utilities are designed for minimal resource requirements and dependencies.
 They can be built statically and do not require Python, GNU Radio or any heavy framework.

 The set is composed of the following binaries: